What Is Lysis Of Adhesions?

 Table of Contents

-Visualization results in the identification of appropriate insertion and administration sites for the catheters that deliver compounds to lyse scar tissue.
-These may include saline and hyaluronidase, which break up the adhesions when injected into their proximity.
+Once they’ve determined the appropriate insertion and administration sites, they’ll deliver medications to the area.
+Medications may include saline and hyaluronidase, which breaks up the adhesions when injected into their proximity.
 Drugs that inhibit pain and inflammation, such as steroids or local anesthetics, may also be administered in the course of a lysis of adhesions procedure.

 - Manchikanti L, Helm S, Pampati V, Racz GB.
 Cost Utility Analysis of Percutaneous Adhesiolysis in Managing Pain of Post-lumbar Surgery Syndrome and Lumbar Central Spinal Stenosis.
 Pain Pract.
 2014.